datanav/docs/security-internal-notes.rst

 7. server: Uses the authentication code to get the user's information from the auth0 server.
 Creates a http-session and stores the user-info in the session.
 Sends a redirect-response to "/" to the client.
 8. client: Loads the web-application from scratch: Return to step (2).
-But since the user is now authenticated, we will end up on step 5b.
+But since the user is now authenticated, we will end up on in step 5 in the "If the user is already authenticated"-path.

 If the user is already authenticated: